Rankings & Reputation

 Rankings are one measure of reputation and UNC Kenan-Flagler is consistently ranked among the best business schools in the world.

-Our full-time MBA Program was ranked No. 12 overall and No. 3 among public programs by Bloomberg Businessweek in 2014, which includes a No. 6 student satisfaction ranking, No. 13 employer ranking and No. 13 faculty research ranking.
-In addition, Bloomberg Businessweek ranked us No. 7 for MBA leadership development globally.
-Forbes ranked us No. 11 for return on investment (ROI).
-The Financial Times ranked us No. 9 for corporate social responsibility and ethics.
-U.S. News & World Report ranked us among the top 20 in the United States.
+Bloomberg Businessweek ranked our full-time MBA Program No. 17 overall, which includes a No. 11 student satisfaction ranking, in 2015.
+In an earlier ranking of specialty areas, Bloomberg Businessweek ranked us No. 7 for MBA leadership development globally.
+Forbes ranked us No. 13 for return on investment (ROI).
+U.S. News & World Report ranked us No. 16.

 ranked the Undergraduate Business Program